Hackney carriage: Etymology

-The origins of the word hackney in connection with horses and carriages are uncertain.
+The origin of the word hackney in connection with horses and carriages is uncertain.
 The origin is often attributed to the London borough of Hackney, whose name likely originated in Old English meaning 'Haka's Island'.
-There is some doubt whether the word hack for a horse was derived from this place-name, as the area was historically marshy and not well-suited for keeping horses.
-The American Hackney Horse Society favours an alternative etymology stemming from the French word haquenée—a horse of medium size recommended for lady riders—which was brought to England with the Norman Conquest and became fully assimilated into the English language by the start of the 14th century.
-The word became associated with an ambling horse, usually for hire.

-The first documented hackney coach—the name later extended to the newer and smaller carriages—operated in London in 1621.

-The New York City colloquial terms "hack" (taxi or taxi-driver), hackstand (taxi stand), and hack license (taxi licence) are probably derived from hackney carriage.
-Such cabs are now regulated by the New York City Taxi and Limousine Commission.
+Some favour an alternative etymology stemming from the French word haquenée—a horse of medium size, easy to ride, and often a hired horse.
+The earliest hackney coaches were worn and shabby second-hand coaches from the nobility.
+Between the condition of the vehicles and the overuse of the street horses, it led to the term hackneyed to indicate something which is worn out.
+Hack is a shortened form of hackney and appears by the start of the eighteenth century; the word has also applied to the driver, and to the horse.

 In modern usage, the term "hackney carriage" remains primarily a term of regulation and not of contemporary speech—whereas "taxi" and "cab" are common parlance.
 The British carried their practices with them throughout the British Empire and established regulations for public hire transport in many countries.
 In the 1820s, horses and carriages were imported from England to British Colonial Singapore and, with the passing of the Hackney Carriage Act of 1867, a Hackney Carriage Department was established to regulate public transportation; in 1892 jinrikisha regulation was incorporated into the department.
 In 1847, Sydney passed a law to regulate hackney carriages in the city and its vicinity.
 Boston's Hackney Carriage Unit was established in 1854 and still uses the term hackney carriage in their contemporary licensing regulations for taxis, sight-seeing vehicles, horse drawn carriages, and pedicabs within the city.
 In 1879 British India, the Hackney-Carriage Act was passed to regulate and control hackney carriages.